Alex Joers

-Alex Robert Joers (born 1992) is an American communications professional and Democratic politician from Dane County, Wisconsin.
-He is a member of the Wisconsin State Assembly, representing Wisconsin's 79th Assembly district since January 2023.
-He is also currently a member of the Dane County board of supervisors.
+Alex Robert Joers (born August 27, 1992) is an American communications professional and Democratic politician from Dane County, Wisconsin.
+He is a member of the Wisconsin State Assembly, representing Wisconsin's 81st Assembly district since January 2025; he previously represented the 79th Assembly district during the 2023–2024 term.
+Earlier, he served as a member of the Dane County Board of Supervisors.

-Biography
+Early life and career

-Alex Joers was born in Madison, Wisconsin, and moved to the neighboring city of Middleton as a child.
+Alex Joers was born in Madison, Wisconsin, in 1992; as a child, he moved to the neighboring city of Middleton, Wisconsin, with his parents.
 He graduated from Middleton High School and earned his bachelor's degree in political science and public administration in 2015 from the University of Wisconsin–La Crosse.

 While in high school, Joers was a cross country athlete and for many years taught classes at the gym owned by his parents.
 Since 2022, he has also been employed as a program manager for AMPED Association Management, a company which provides management services to non-profits.
 Joers' clients include the Society for Research on Adolescence and the American Physical Therapy Association.